CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows.md

 - Connected an Azure Windows virtual machine
 - Connected a non-Azure Windows Machine

-### Congratulations, you’ve successfully completed the hands-on lab!
+### You have successfully completed the Lab.
+Click on Next >> to proceed with the next exercise.